nataliethistime/atomic-lacuna/GOALS.md

     - Don't use the YAHOO.lacuna global for the code.
     - There is nearly always a jQuery/Underscore/jQuery plugin which is more concise than the raw DOM manipulation that goes on right now.
+- Properly document each of the core library methods so that they make more sense.

 ####Later
 - Because this project is NodeJs based, it's the easiest thing in the world to